RobelGiday/candy_sales/README.md

     * Strengthen marketing efforts in August to boost pre holiday sales.
     * Scale inventory for peak demand periods between September to December.
     * Analyse underperforming periods between January to March for improvement opportunities i.e. generate demandad for Valentine's Day and Easter.
-*	Strengthen operation and marketing efforts in states like California, New York and Texas to maximise returns.
+*	Strengthen operation and marketing efforts in highly populate states like California, Texas and Florida to maximise returns.
+*